timofeysie/acknowledge/notes/Core Classes.md

 - replace(int start, int end, String s)
 - setCharAt(int index, char c)
 - reverse()
+- The StringBuffer/Builder equals method returns true only for two reference variables referring to the same StringBuffer object as it uses mutable strings

 #The Character Class#
 - Character ch = new Character('a');